-This Liaison Statement from IEEE 802.11 eWG responds to a request from a ISO/IEC JTC1/SC6/WG1 participant in relation to WG1 N289
+This Liaison Statement from IEEE 802.11 Wireless LAN Working Group (WG) responds to a request from an ISO/IEC JTC1/SC6/WG1 participant in relation to WG1 N289

 During the recent virtual meeting of ISO/IEC JTC1/SC6/WG1, a document (WG1 N289) submitted by an expert appointed by the Innovation and Technology Commission of the Government of the Hong Kong Special Administrative Region (ITCHKSAR) was briefly addressed.
 The document was not discussed in any detail because it was submitted after the meeting deadlines.
 However, a request was made by the submitter for the IEEE 802.11 WG to review the document and provide comments for discussion at a future meeting of WG1.

-WG1 N289 discusses a variety of topics, inspired by IEEE Std 802.11ax™-2021 and the next generation PHY being developed by the IEEE 802.11 WG as IEEE 802.11be.
+WG1 N289 discusses a variety of topics, inspired by IEEE Std 802.11ax™-2021 and the next generation PHY being developed by the IEEE 802.11 WG as IEEE Project 802.11be, Extremely High Throughput (P802.11be).
 The focus of the first part of WG1 N289 is a challenge as to whether IEEE 802.11ax satisfies its label as a High Efficiency WLAN.
 The second part provides an analysis of the use of 1024 QAM in IEEE 802.11ax for high efficiency and the potential use of even higher modulations in IEEE 802.11be and beyond.
-Finally, WG1 N289 recommends that SC6 starts a research project on the challenges of MCS schemes and the ways to continuously improve efficiencies of communication and network systems.
+Finally, WG1 N289 recommends that SC6 starts a research project on the challenges of MCS schemes [Modulation and Coding Scheme] and the ways to continuously improve efficiencies of communication and network systems.

 An IEEE 802.11 WG expert has undertaken a detailed review of WG1 N289 on behalf of the WG.
 His comments are included in an appendix to this document.
 They address various aspects of the analysis documented in WG1 N289.